Skip to content

 No direct cuts to culture.
 Ministry of OCW does get heavy austerity task

 The cultural sector can breathe a sigh of relief.
 Apart from the damning increase in VAT on everything beautiful and fragile from 9 to 21 per cent, the Basic Cultural Infrastructure (BIS) has been secured for the next four years.
-With the inclement winds coming from the corner of PVV, VVD and BBB, this can be called a windfall.
+With inclement winds coming from the corner of PVV, VVD and BBB, this can be called a windfall.
 There is even a modest increase coming,...

 Rent increase for Utrecht music teachers raises questions